Owning a football club is a dream, and owning a Premier League club is the pinnacle.

 John Henry is worth £2 billion while partner Tom Werner, a former screenwrite and TV producer has a personal wealth of over £400 million.

-Sheikh Mansour Bin Zayed Al Nahyan owns the majority share in the club through his company the City Football Group Limited in which he is a 86.21% shareholder while CMC Football Holdings Limited is a 13.79% shareholder.
+Sheikh Mansour Bin Zayed Al Nahyan owns the majority share in the club through his company the City Football Group Limited in which he is a 77% shareholder while CMC Football Holdings Limited is a 13.79% shareholder.
+Rest 10% was sold to US equity firm Silver Lake for £389 million recently.

-Sheikh Mansour Bin Zayed Al Nahyan is the deputy PM of UAE and the filthy rich Arab has turned City into a Premier League giant.
+Sheikh Mansour Bin Zayed Al Nahyan is the deputy PM of UAE and the ultra-rich Arab has turned City into a Premier League giant.

 The 46-year-old has a personal wealth of over £20 billion, while also having stakes in Virgin Galactic, Daimler and Sky Arabia.